frk1/steamhourboostv2/README.md

 ## steamhourboost v2

-This new version natively supports two-factor authentication using the shared secret of your app.
+An new version of an application for boosting the hours of Steam games.
+The new version supports two-factor authentication using a shared secret key.

-To add new users to the `config/database.json` run `npm run user` and follow the instructions.
+New users can be added to the `config/database.json`.
+Just run `npm run user` and follow the instructions.

-By default it will boost the games CS 1.6 and CS:GO.
-If you want to change the games that are being boosted, edit the `config/database.json` directly!
+By default the application will boost CS 1.6 and CS:GO.
+The boosted game can be changed by editing the `config/database.json`.

-### How to install
+### Installation
-First you need to install a recent version (`>= 8.9.0`) of `node` and `pm2`.
-Afterwards we clone the steamhourboostv2 script and install the dependencies:
+Install a (version `>= 8.9.0`) `node` and `pm2`.
+Clone the steamhourboostv2 repository and install dependencies:

 ```bash
 apt-get update -yq                                                    && \